VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/extensions/adding-azure-as-sso-provider.md

 1. [Configure Virto Commerce Platform to use Azure AD Authentication.](adding-azure-as-sso-provider.md#configure-virto-commerce-platform-to-use-azure-ad-authentication)
 1. [Test.](adding-azure-as-sso-provider.md#test)

-### Add Registration for Virto Commerce Platform in Azure Active Directory
+### Add registration for Virto Commerce Platform in Azure Active Directory

 1. Sign in to the [Azure Portal](https://portal.azure.com/) using your Azure account.